Egress output types

 Egress is optimized to transcode once while sending output to multiple destinations.
 For example, from the same Egress you may simultaneously:

-When creating a new Egress, set one or more of the following:
+When creating a new Egress, set one or more of the following configuration fields:

 While each output type is a list (*_outputs), Egress supports only a single item per type. i.e. It's not possible to output to two different files, but it is possible to output to both a file and a HLS segment.